deepskies/DeepDiagnostics/docs/source/configuration.rst

     :param data_path: Path to stored data.
 Required.

     :param data_engine: Loading method to use.
-Choose from methods listed in  :ref:`plots<plots>`
+Choose from methods listed in :ref:`data`.

     :param simulator: String name of the simulator.
 Must be pre-registered .

     :param prior: Prior distribution used in training.
 Used if "prior" is not included in the passed data.
-Choose from []

     :param prior_kwargs: kwargs to use with the initialization of the prior